dsba-z/week16cpp2022-qt/README.md

 1. (Default) Use Qt Designer, graphically modify a .ui file, convert it to code and connect it to your project.
 2. Use code directly.

 In example projects and in the default Qt Widgets project you have a file `mainwindow.ui`.
-This file describes user interface of your program and it can be modified using graphical tools: dragging and dropping buttons, moving them around.
+This file describes user interface of your program, and it can be modified using graphical tools: dragging and dropping buttons, moving them around.

 When you build your project, this file gets converted to a C++ code file `ui_mainwindow.h`.
 You can see the C++ file getting included in `mainwindow.cpp`.

-By default all interface elements are child object of the root element `ui`.
+By default, all interface elements are child object of the root element `ui`.
 The line `ui->setupUi(this);` connects your code (`mainwindow.cpp`) and generated UI code (`ui_mainwindow.h`).

 After you run this line, you can access UI elements like this;